AoceanP/2800-202510-BBY23/README.md

 * Google Gen AI - Used for the suggestions page to generate suggestions for budget travel
 * Mongo DB - Used for user and cart storage
 * Stripe - Used to pay for the bookings
+* Mapbox - Used for autofilling addresses and getting the geographic coordinates of the location

 ## Contact: